ISTQB Foundation Level Extension, Agile Tester

 Role and Skills of a Tester in an Agile Team

-Explains the skills (people, domain, and testing) of a tester in an Agile team and the role of a tester within an Agile team.
+Skills (people, domain, and testing) of a tester in an agile team

 Agile Testing Methods